stas-schaller/keeper-killercoda-scenarios/ksm-z-integration-terraform/step4.md

 provider "secretsmanager" {
   # This is where KSM's configuration file will be injected securely.
 It is up to the user
-  # to properly secure this configuration string or file and inected it securely.
+  # to properly secure this configuration string or file and inject it securely.
   credential = "[CONFING BASE64]"
   # credential = file("~/.keeper/credential")
 }